attic-labs/noms/doc/js-tour.md

 }));
 ```

 Sometimes it's nice to explicitly control the type.
-You can do that by calling `new Struct` directy and passing a `Type` for the first parameter.
+You can do that by calling `new Struct` directly and passing a `Type` for the first parameter.